alixti/fastled-designer/README.md

  - Export to Arduino Sketch.
  - Auto save and auto load.
  - You can save your project in a file.
+ - Watch a preview of your animation without the need of uploading the code to your device.

 ## NPM Commands